mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 #### createSettlement

 The parameters for the **createSettlement** resource should be extended to include the settlement model for which the settlement is required.
-[Story \#13]

 When the settlement is created, the settlement model for which the settlement is required should be added to the new row in the **settlement** table.
+[Story \#1097]

 When a settlement is requested, the switch should check that the settlement model for which settlement is being requested requires NET settlement and not